DecentralizedDan/hey-hannah/index.md

 ## Overview

-Hey Hannah converts text into JPG images for sharing.
-Users create text-based images for social media, messaging, or other platforms.
-It's like a micro-blog you host on your phone!
+Hey Hannah is a free [iPhone app](https://apps.apple.com/us/app/hey-hannah/id6751516377) that converts your words into jpeg images for sharing.
+Write a message, choose your font & colors & more, and then share it on your socials, DM it to a friend, or just save it as a photo.

 ## Features

-- **Text Creation & Editing**: Perfectly format your text every time
-- **Image Export**: Save your text as JPG images
+- **Text Formatting**: Choose just the right colors and fonts for your words
-- **Sharing**: Save your images as photos, iMessage them, or share them via socials
+- **Sharing**: Save your images as photos, share them via socials, or iMessage to friends
-- **Formatting Options**: Eight colors for background and text, three fonts, three alignments -- endless possibilities
+- **Formatting Options**: Colors for background, for text, different fonts -- endless possibilities

 ## Distribution

-Hey Hannah is a **free app** on the Apple App Store.
+[Hey Hannah](https://apps.apple.com/us/app/hey-hannah/id6751516377) is a **free app** on the [Apple App Store](https://apps.apple.com/us/app/hey-hannah/id6751516377).

-## Open Source
+## Free & Open Source

-This project is open source and accepts new feature ideas contributions.
+This project is [open source](https://github.com/DecentralizedDan/hey-hannah) and accepts new feature ideas contributions.

 ## Privacy